-‘Teen Mom 2’s Kailyn Lowry Opens Up On Pregnancy, ‘I’m Going To Be A Single Mom From The Beginning’
+‘Teen Mom 2’s’ Kailyn Lowry Opens Up On Pregnancy, ‘I’m Going To Be A Single Mom From The Beginning’

 The soon-to-be mother of three has a good relationship with her first ex, Jo Rivera, who is the father to her son, Isaac, 7.
 Fans of Teen Mom 2 will know that after mending their relationship and Kailyn Lowry getting over her jealousy of his now fiancee, Vee, the three of them are fantastic at support.
 Jo and his family will likely step in and help Kailyn if she ever needs a break in the form of taking Isaac for a few days to make things easier on her.

 Kailyn Lowry previously had a rocky relationship with ex-husband Javi Marroquin, but the pair seem to have mended fences, at least in order to co-parent.
-Just this past weekend, Javi was spotted in Kail’s snapchat story, showing ex-stepson Isaac how to ride a two-wheeler bike.
+Just this past weekend, Javi was spotted in Kail’s Snapchat story, showing ex-stepson Isaac how to ride a two-wheeler bike.
 The pair have certainly come a long way from what was depicted on last season of Teen Mom 2 when they could not even be in the same room without an explosive argument or tears.
 It will be likely Javi will also lend a hand to his ex-wife when needed.

 Kail is still silent on the identity of the baby daddy, and she stated previously this was because she wasn’t keen on letting people know who he was until she knew exactly how involved he would be in the child’s life.
 According to Kailyn Lowry’s social media, it seems like the answer is not at all.